ivailo1st/widgets/README.md

 ## Search Widgets

 Search widgets are a way to add more search-capabilities to Colibo.
 The widget itself is responsible for showing the search-results.
-The widget is instantiated like page-widgets, but must also maintain a `tabName` property, and a `search` method.
-In order to have result-count shown in the tabbar, the search-method can return a promise that resolves to this number.
+The widget is instantiated like page-widgets, but must also maintain a `tabName` property, and `search` and `clear` methods.
+The search-method is called with a string of the searchword whenever a user performans a search. the search-method can return a promise that resolves to a number that will be displayed in the tab-bar.
+Whenever the user clears the search, the `clear` method will be called.

 ## Context

 Colibo exposes a global `colibo`-object (on window), that allows widgets to know about their context, and provide some extra convenience.